mpinheiro-it/Rocket.Chat_ES_Murilo_Pinheiro/README.md

 I have chosen to deploy my server using an AWS EC2 instance due to the following reasons:

 - To have full control over my deployment.
-- It was a good opportunity to practice using the AWS DNS service, named Route 53.
+- It was a good opportunity to learn how to use the AWS DNS service named Route 53.
-- I could use a personal domain I already own for hosting the web server.
+- I already own a domain that could be used for the web server.
 - It also allowed me to generate a SSL certificate for using HTTPS.

+Additional:

+- I have also deployed Rocket.Chat in a local virtual machine running Ubuntu and used NGrok to create a tunnel to expose the local server to the internet.
+It can be accesed on https://a51a-186-220-235-236.ngrok.io/. **

+**If you would like to access the my local VM as well please let me know so I can launch it.
+It is currently powered off due to performance concerns :upside_down_face:

 <br>

 ## 4. Installation Process